 Typically, consumers can see a product in person, pick it up and feel its quality for themselves.
-When shopping on an e-commerce store, the experience for shoppers is entirely different.
+When considering buying from an e-commerce business, the experience for shoppers is entirely different.

 Product pages do the heavy lifting and are responsible for instilling a sense of security while driving .
 They need to provide all of the information necessary to make website customers feel confident that what they see is what they get.

 shoppers can hesitate to purchase because they don't have that in-person experience with your store to provide the trust signals they rely on.
-To optimize your product pages, including social proof like reviews and various professional product images will make all the difference for your customers.
+To , including social proof like reviews and various professional product images will make all the difference for your customers.

-Below are nine great examples of product pages from Lucky Orange customers, with strategies you can apply to your website to increase conversions.
+Below are nine single product page examples from Lucky Orange customers, with strategies you can apply to your website to increase conversions.

 Photo from fashion brand

 In clothing, are essential in building trust for consumers.
 On this product page, the image is front and center.
 The product photos are great because they show the shorts from various angles, so the customer can tell what they will look like when it arrives.
 Allowing fashion shoppers to zoom in is a bonus, highlighting the material used and the quality of seams.